tonystone/tracelog/README.md

     logInfo { "A simple informational message" }
 ```

-Since the message parameter is a closure that evaluates to a String any expression
+Since the message parameter is a closure that evaluates to a String, any expression
 that results in a string message can be use.

 ```Swift